Security Overview

 • Can data be removed at customer’s request and per customer’s policies?

-• Will data be shared with third party vendors?
+• Will customer data be shared with third party vendors?

-No. Kentik does not share any customer information with any third parties.
-Kentik may seek express written consent from our customers to use agreed portions or aggregates of their data for Kentik’s own marketing or research purposes as covered in Kentik’s customer contracts, and would only do so with such written consent.
+- Kentik never sells your information to third parties or discloses it without your express permission.
+For certain customer relationships, Kentik may seek express written consent to use agreed portions or aggregated data for Kentik’s marketing or research purposes as covered in Kentik’s customer contracts, but this is done only with formally established written consent.

 • Are there any interfaces or connections with third party systems?